nlpia/nlpia-bot/README.md

 ## Ideas

-Please submit your feature ideas [github issues](https://github.com/nlpia/nlpia-bot/issues/)
+Please submit your feature ideas [github issues](https://github.com/nlpia/nlpia-bot/issues/).
+Here are a few ideas to get you started.

 1. movie dialog in django database to hold the statement->response pairs
     1. graph schema compatible with MxGraph (draw.io) and other js libraries for editing graphs/flow   charts.